 I never really had a thing for apple pies or even any desserts made with apples.
 I would go for berries in a cake or in pastries, but apples?
-I guess it did not sound so appealing to me.
-I will just eat it plain.
+Just give it to me in fruit form, please.

 In other words, I began to look at apples in a different light that day.

 And here for you today, Apple Tart.
 Tender-crisp apples are arranged over a cream cheese custard, all nestled on a sweet tart crust.